 DNDi convened a consortium of partners to identify the best combination therapies for South Asia.
-The consortium conducted a four year-long implementation study in Bangladesh and India (2012 – 2015) to assess the safety, efficacy, and patient compliance of three new treatment options: single-dose liposomal amphotericin B; a paromomycin and miltefosine combination; and a single-dose liposomal amphotericin B and miltefosine combination.
+The consortium conducted a four year-long implementation study in Bangladesh and India (2012 – 2015) to assess the safety, efficacy, and patient adherence of three new treatment options: single-dose liposomal amphotericin B; a paromomycin and miltefosine combination; and a single-dose liposomal amphotericin B and miltefosine combination.
 The results showed that these treatments are safe and effective, with cure rates above 95%.
-They also shorten the length of treatment, reduce the risk of resistance and allow treatment of patients closer to their homes, making it easier for people to complete the full treatment course.
+They also shorten the length of treatment, reduce the risk of resistance, and allow treatment of patients closer to their homes, making it easier for people to complete the full treatment course.

-The research provided key evidence for policy changes by the Bangladeshi, Indian, and Nepali Ministries of Health, which made the following recommendations: single-dose liposomal amphotericin B as the first option for treatment of visceral leishmaniasis and a combination of paromomycin and miltefosine as the second option.
+The research provided key evidence for policy changes by the Bangladeshi, Indian, and Nepali Ministries of Health, which made the following recommendations: single-dose liposomal amphotericin B as the first option for treatment of visceral leishmaniasis, and a combination of paromomycin and miltefosine as the second option.

 - Indication: Visceral leishmaniasis in Asia